blockades/mmt_resources/research/secp_writeup.md

 ### 'blockparty'

 [blockparty](https://github.com/blockparty-ssb/blockparty) is a multi-network SSB client which aims to create interoperability between different 'scuttleverses' (the 'main' scuttlebutt network has a particular network key, so there are many possible alternatives).
 Taking this project as inspiration, we could have an alternative network where secp256k1 feed ids are the norm, but have some cross-references to the 'main' network, meaning we can make use of existing accounts and infrastructure such as pubs.

 ## Conclusion

-We have implemented secp256k1 keys for signing, and allowing this on the main Scuttlebutt network is an obtainable goal, but greater clarity is needed on what exactly we want to make possible by doing so, as there are other solutions for cross-platform interoperability which don't require low level protocol changes.
+We have implemented secp256k1 keys for signing, and allowing this on the main Scuttlebutt network is an obtainable goal.
+We have also identified some aspects of the SSB protocol which might be beneficial to Dapp developers.

 ### TODO:
 - look at recieve-keys
-- mention that we are using the keccak module, the same one as ethereumJS - we sign keccek256(message).